 Title IX applies to institutions that receive federal financial assistance, including state and local educational agencies.
 These agencies include local school districts, postsecondary institutions, and charter schools, for-profit schools, libraries, and museums.

-Not only is it illegal to discriminate against a student or individuals utilizing the organization, but also against the employees of those places.
+For this reason, it is illegal to discriminate against a student or individuals utilizing the organization.
+It also means it’s illegal to discriminate against the employees of those places as well.

 Common Title IX Issues

 Common issues institutions and businesses experience under Title IX involve:

 - Recruitment, admissions, and counseling